zoolanders/documentation/src/essentials-for-zoo/installation.md

 # Installation

-Download the [Essentials for ZOO](https://www.zoolanders.com/downloads) plugin and install it by following the official [Joomla extension installation](https://docs.joomla.org/Installing_an_extension) instructions.
-After a successful installation, a plugin named **Essentials ZOO** (a.k.a. `zooessentials`) should be listed and enabled.
+Download the [Essentials for ZOO](https://www.zoolanders.com/downloads) package and install it by following the official [Joomla extension installation](https://docs.joomla.org/Installing_an_extension) instructions.
+After a successful installation the following plugins should be listed and enabled.

+- `plugins/system/zlframework`
+- `plugins/system/zoo_zlelements`
+- `plugins/system/zooseo`
+- `plugins/system/zooport`
+- `plugins/system/zooaccess`
+- `plugins/system/zoofilter`
+- `plugins/system/zoolingual`
+- `plugins/system/zootrack`
+- `plugins/system/widgetkit_zl`
+- `plugins/system/zooessentials_source`

+## Translation

+If your site is multilignual, you may want to install the INI translation files for the needed languages.
+Similarly [download the required translation packages](http://static.zoolanders.com/translations/) and install them using the _Joomla!
+Extension Manager_ or upload the files manually into the `administrator/language/{LANGUAGE}` folder.

-::: tip Installation Folder
+::: tip
-The plugin will be installed under the `plugins/system/zooessentials` directory.
+If a language is missing or incomplete, you can contribute to the translation at [Transifex](https://www.transifex.com/joolanders/zoolanders/).
 :::

 ## Updating